Roblox/creator-docs/content/en-us/art/marketplace/custom-thumbnails.md

    - Hold <kbd>Shift</kbd> for fine adjustment.

 5. When complete, click **Accept** to generate the thumbnail configuration objects.
 6. You can preview the thumbnail by right-clicking the accessory in the Explorer window and selecting **Save To Roblox…**.
-The Asset Configuration dialog displays and displays the current thumbnail.
+The Asset Configuration dialog appears and displays the current thumbnail.
    <img
    src="../../assets/publishing/marketplace/Asset-Configure-Dropdown.png"
    width="600" />